armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-18-1.md

 ### Halyard version

-There is a known issue where Armory Halyard 1.9.0 fails to install Armory Spinnaker 2.18.1.
+There is a known issue where Armory-extended Halyard 1.9.0 fails to install Armory 2.18.1.
 The Pod for Echo enters a crash loop.

 **Workaround**

-Use Armory Halyard 1.8.3 if you want to install Armory Spinnaker 2.18.1.
+Use Armory-extended Halyard 1.8.3 if you want to install Armory 2.18.1.

 ### Dynamic Accounts for Kubernetes